Light Dark

 One thing that can make your service or product more interactive and attractive for users is effective communication.

-In designing a SaaS product, you can use game elements such as tracking and monitoring to reward the users for their achievement.
+In designing a SaaS product, you can use game elements such as tracking and monitoring to reward users for their achievements.
 SaaS founders often apply psychological tactics to boost product adoption and customer loyalty.

 Here is an example: